psi4/psi4/doc/sphinxman/source/nbody.rst

       He 4 0 0
     }

-    # Returns nocp energy as its first in the list
+    # Returns the nocp energy as its first in the list
     energy('CCSD(T)', bsse_type=['nocp', 'cp', 'vmfc'], max_nbody=3)